MicrosoftDocs/msteams-docs/msteams-platform/publishing/office-store-approval.md

 * If there is an explicit sign-in option provided to the user, there must be a sign-out option too (even if the app is using SSO/Silent Authentication)
 * The sign-out option must sign the user out of only your app's capability, and not from the Teams client.
 * Every scope that has a sign-in must have a sign-out as well.
-The sign-out option should sign the user out from the same capabilities that the sign-in option signed them into.
-For example, if the sign-in option signs the user into both a messaging extension and tab, then the sign out option must sign the user out from the message extension and tab (at minimum).
+At a minimum, the sign-out option should sign the user out from the same capabilities that the sign-in option signed them into.
+For example, if the sign-in option signs the user into both a messaging extension and tab, then the sign out option must sign the user out from the message extension and tab.

 * Make sure there is always a way to reverse the following (or similar) behaviors:
   * Sign-in => sign-out